Weatherization Means More Comfort, Lower Utility Bills

 Is Insulation for You?

-If you think your home should feel cooler in the summer and warmer and less drafty in the winter, you may need to add insulation.
+If you think your home should feel warmer and less drafty in the winter and cooler in the summer, you may need to add insulation.
 A good way to confirm this is to have a home energy evaluation, which includes assessing whether there’s avoidable heat loss from your home.

 What You Should Know About Insulation.